varshan2026/TripAdvisor_project/README.md

 - **Hover Effects:** Interactive hover effects on images for a polished and dynamic user experience.
 - **Fully Responsive Layout:** Adapts perfectly to various screen sizes and devices.
 - **Clean and Simple Code:** Built entirely using HTML and CSS, making it a great project for beginners to understand the core of HTML & CSS.

-## Technologies Used
-- **HTML**: For structuring the content and layout.
-- **CSS**: For styling, including hover effects and responsive design techniques.

 ## Check it out
-View on mobile to experience the mobile-first approach:
+View on mobile to experience the mobile-first approach: https://varshan2026.github.io/TripAdvisor_project/